cula/Address2Int/README.md

 # Address2Int
-This is a tool to transfer ipv4 address to int
+This is a tool to transfer ipv4 address to int.
+**The function returns `long` instead of `int32` because there is no official unsigned int in Scala.**

 # Usage